grasuth/cw-nodestone-io/README.md

 Personal CW Trainer & almost a game for learning CW.

-Build on Angular 2 & Material & WebAudio
+Build on Angular 2 & Bootstrap & WebAudio

 ## Goals